Read with Lake Forest Library

 One Book, One Community

 Since 2012, Lake Forest Reads has encouraged Lake Foresters to come together and read one book with the purpose of fostering literacy, a culture of reading, and a sense of community.
 Lake Forest Library and community partners present a month-long series of events and activities focusing on themes in the novel, culminating in a Meet the Author event.
 We encourage you to deepen your experience with the book by attending events and hosting your own book discussions!
+Learn more about the history of Lake Forest Reads.

-(Past program) Lake Forest Reads 2022
+Lake Forest Reads 2024

 -